Neon Jungle: Shereen Cutkelvin

 Born on 2 December 1996, is from Lanark, Scotland and is of Belizean and British descent.
 She is the youngest member of the band.
 Cutkelvin admits her shyness, but claims she's "been singing since she could walk and talk".
 She was inspired by her father, and considers him her "musical idol".
 Cutkelvin mentions she feels she was "born in the wrong generation", and mentions her love for Motown and soulful music with the likes of Diana Ross and The Temptations.
 Cutkelvin posted covers of herself on YouTube, along with videos with her family.
 She was later discovered and invited to audition, and mentions she got the call to confirm her place in the group on her way back to her home in Scotland.
 Cutkelvin also mentions working for Sony before joining the group.

-In 2017, Cutkelvin began appearing on series fourteen of The X Factor, in a three-piece band with her two brothers, the Cutkelvins.
+In 2017, Cutkelvin appeared on series fourteen of The X Factor, in a three-piece band with her two brothers, the Cutkelvins.
 The Cutkelvins made it to the second semi-finals.
 She has since gone on to become an actress and presenter for television and radio.

 Amira McCarthy

 Born 2 February 1996, in London, McCarthy stated that she has always known that performing was something she wanted to do.
-She has said that the moment she realised that the route she wanted to go down was music as opposed to acting or dancing was when she took part in a singing competition at her school Westminster Academy.
-Similarly to Plummer, McCarthy was scouted to be in the group, found in Westfields Shopping Centre, west London.
+She has said that the moment she realised that the route she wanted to go down was music as opposed to acting or dancing was when she took part in a singing competition at her school, Westminster Academy.
+Similarly to Plummer, McCarthy was scouted to be in the group, found in a Westfields in west London.
 McCarthy later auditioned and made the final four.
 She is of African, Irish and Caribbean descent.

-Jessica Kate Plummer
+Jessica Plummer

 Born in London on 16 September 1992, Plummer is the oldest member of the band and had previously worked as an actress.
 She appeared in two episodes of the CBBC series Wizards vs Aliens.
 Her musical idols include Mariah Carey, Beyoncé, Rihanna and Jessie J. Plummer was discovered through the group's manager in Brick Lane, London, and from there was invited to auditions.
 In 2019, she began appearing in the BBC soap opera EastEnders as Chantelle Atkins.
 In November 2020, Plummer was a contestant on the 20th series of I'm a Celebrity...
 Get Me Out of Here!, which was filmed in Wales due to travel restrictions during the COVID-19 pandemic.